Or, what I had to say when he left.

 As I got a little older, I got to know my Father in new ways, and he never lost that luster of Cool.
 I got to Junior High and was still obsessed over comics and movies, and slowly started realizing that I was a nerd.
 I loved sports, Dad having taught me love Dallas Cowboys football, and though I was a runt who couldn’t play, Dad never cared about that.
 We’d watch games and be excited when they won, and then we’d watch a movie.
 I knew by then that My Dad wasn’t John Wayne or Roger Staubach, but I also knew that I didn’t care.
 My hero worship was strongly intact, because Dad didn’t make any apologies for who he was.
 He drank whole milk and ate ding dongs, and smoked unapologetically.
 He had the best VHS movie collection of anyone I knew.
 He liked to engage with people and laugh and tell a good story, he still talked with his hands, and he enjoyed the pleasures of his life.

 As I grew into High School, my nerdy mind turned to what all boys minds turn to.
 Not that.
 Cars.
 Thankfully, again, here Dad was my Hero.
-I’d heard the stories of how he and my Mother met, Dad used to run around with her older brother David, getting into trouble, stealing car parts and building hot rods.
-When I was in High School, dad got a job at, and eventually ran his own Auto Garage.
-He taught me all sorts of great stuff about cars turning me into a grease monkey just like him.
+I’d heard the stories of how he and my Mother met, that Dad used to run around with her older brother David, getting into trouble, stealing car parts and building hot rods.
+When I was in High School, dad got a job at, and eventually ran, his own Auto Garage.
+He taught me all sorts of great stuff about cars, turning me into a grease monkey just like him.
 These were some more of my best memories of Dad, working in the shop and hanging out with the guys on the dirt track race teams, going to the track on Saturday nights, and he was still my hero.
 He just seemed determined to live life on his terms, and stay his young wild guy, smoking cigarettes like Steve McQueen or someone, and I still thought, “Man, My Dad is soooooo COOL!”

 I went away to college, and that’s this first time I really remember Dad’s health beginning to get lousy.
 For a long time I was afraid I’d get a phone call, that scary one, and I spent a lot of years sort of steeling myself for it.
 I thought, Dad would want me to toughen up, to be prepared, to not get morose.
 As I got older, and I saw my sisters have kids and saw him become a Grandfather, very loving and attentive.
 I saw him get wound up talking about an 7 year old girls soccer games and my older self began to realize Wow, my Dad is able to be a dork, and a tough guy, and still be a solid family man.
 That is soooooo COOL!